Harrison Nicholls / Curriculum Vitae

 Teaching and work experience

-Co-supervision of an undergraduate astronomy bachelor's student.
-I set out project goals to the student, guided them through the research, including the use of computer simulations and statistical analysis, and provided feedback and assessment of their dissertation at the end of the project.
+This project aimed to test the robustnest of the canonical runaway greenhouse effect, considering different secondary atmosphere compositions.
+A paper derived from their thesis work is currently in-review at ApJ.
+I guided the student through the research project, including the use of computer simulations and statistical analysis, and provided feedback and assessment of their dissertation at the end of the project.

 Undergraduate lab teaching